evelinabmcc/ADAPT/README.md

  <p>2) Covid-19 Resources Page: Links to the main national and international human resources and health centers

  <p>3) About Page: Describes our goal

+ <p>3) Jobs Map: populates with jobs and gigs in your area or designated area, in real time.
+Blue color represents contracted jobs, while orange represents short term jobs.
+You simply have to click the job position you are interested in and it will populate the details for you to apply.